opengauss-mirror/docs/content/en/docs/Developerguide/create-database.md

 -   A user that has the  **CREATEDB**  permission or a system administrator can create a database.
 -   **CREATE DATABASE**  cannot be executed inside a transaction block.
--   Errors along the line of "could not initialize database directory" are most likely related to insufficient permissions on the data directory, a full disk, or other file system problems.
+-   During the process of creating the database, an error message similar to "Permission denied" appears, which may be due to insufficient permissions of the data directory on the file system.
+An error message similar to "No space left on device" appears, which may be caused by a full disk.

 ## Syntax<a name="en-us_topic_0237122099_en-us_topic_0059778277_s819ed4de9ed04006954df8016e5e4858"></a>